 1. Boosts energy

 If you’re feeling tired, fatigued, or just like you can’t get much done, ginseng may help.
 It gives you a boost of energy.
-One area ginseng is most known for is its help with cancer patients undergoing chemo.
+One area ginseng is most known for is its help with cancer patients undergoing chemotherapy.
 When fatigue settles in, patients often use ginseng for an energy boost.

 2. Helps improve mood